Testing cosmetics on animals: Methods

-Skin corrosivity or irritation: This method of test assesses the potential of a substance causing irreversible damage to the skin.
+Skin corrosivity or irritation: This method of the test assesses the potential of a substance causing irreversible damage to the skin.
 It is typically performed on rabbits and involves putting chemicals on a shaved patch of skin.
-This determines the level of damage to the skin that includes itching, inflammation, swelling, etc.
+This determines the level of damage to the skin including itching, inflammation, swelling, etc.

 Alternatives

-There is a variety of alternatives that exist instead of animal testing.
-Nowadays with new advances in technology and science, there are options that are safe for both animals and humans.
-Cosmetics manufacturers who do not test on animals may now use in vitro screens to test for endpoints which can determine potential risk to humans with a very high sensitivity and specificity.
-Companies such as CeeTox in the USA, recently acquired by Cyprotex, specialize in such testing and organizations like the Center for Alternatives to Animal Testing (CAAT), PETA and many other organizations advocate the use of in vitro and other non-animal tests in the development of consumer products.
-Using safe ingredients from a list of 5,000 which have already been tested in conjunction with modern methods of cosmetics testing, the need for tests using animals are negated.
+A variety of alternatives exists to of animal testing.
+Cosmetics manufacturers who do not test on animals may use in vitro screens to test for endpoints that can determine the potential risk to humans with very high sensitivity and specificity.
+Companies such as CeeTox in the USA, acquired by Cyprotex, specialize in such testing and organizations like the Center for Alternatives to Animal Testing (CAAT), PETA and many other organizations advocate the use of in vitro and other non-animal tests in the development of consumer products.

+Using safe ingredients from a list of 5,000 that have already been tested in conjunction with modern methods of cosmetics testing, the need for tests using animals is negated.

 EpiSkin, EpiDerm, SkinEthic and BioDEpi are lab-made reconstructed artificial human skin models that are non-animal alternative testing platforms with histological similarity with native skin tissues.
-Artificial skin can imitate the actual human skin on which the cosmetic products can be tested on.
+Artificial skin can imitate the actual human skin, on which cosmetic products can be tested.
 For example, using UV light on EpiSkin can cause it to resemble older skin and adding melanocytes will turn the skin a darker color.
 This helped create a spectrum of different skin colors that are then used to compare the results of sunblock on a different variety of people.
-To address potential issues with other parts of the human body, research companies such as NOTOX have developed a synthetic model of the human liver, which is the main organ to detox the body, in order to test harmful ingredients and chemicals to see if the liver can detox those elements.
-Research companies can also use body parts and organs taken from animals slaughtered for the meat industry to perform tests such as the Bovine Corneal Opacity and Permeability Test and Isolated Chicken Eye Test.
+To address potential issues with other parts of the human body, research companies such as NOTOX have developed a synthetic model of the human liver, which is the main organ to detox the body, to test harmful ingredients and chemicals to see if the liver can detox those elements.